ardell/recipes/_posts/2015-10-24-avgolemono-soup.markdown

 Strain the broth and set aside.

-Heat a small amount of olive oil in the pot and add the onion, leeks and carrots.
-Sautee for about 7 minutes, until onion is slightly browned.
-Blend vegetables to a puree and return to the pot.
+Heat a small amount of olive oil in the pot and add the onion.
+Sautee for 4 minutes.
+Add leeks and sautee an additional 2 minutes.
+Add carrots and sautee for 1 minute.

+Add 4 cups of broth to the vegetable mixture and immersion-blend vegetables to a puree.

-Add the broth and the orzo.
-Bring to a boil, reduce the heat, cover and boil for 15 minutes or until the orzo is soft.
+Add the rest of the broth and the orzo and bring to a boil.
+Reduce the heat, cover and boil for 15 minutes or until the orzo is soft.
 Add the chicken.
 Leave the soup on the burner with the lid on but turn the burner off.

 Whisk the lemon juice and eggs together in a small bowl.
 Add one ladle of warm soup broth to the lemon-egg mixture, whisking continually until incorporated.